maelstrom-software/maelstrom/README.md

 [![CI](https://github.com/maelstrom-software/maelstrom/actions/workflows/ci.yml/badge.svg)](https://github.com/maelstrom-software/maelstrom/actions/workflows/ci.yml)

 Maelstrom is an extremely fast Rust test runner built on top of a general-purpose clustered job runner.
 Maelstrom packages your Rust tests into hermetic micro-containers, then distributes them to be run on an arbitrarily large cluster of test-runners.
+You should use Maelstrom to run your tests because:

 * It's easy.
 Maelstrom functions as a drop-in replacement for cargo-test, so in most cases, it just works.
 * It's reliable.
-Maelstrom runs every test hermetically in its own lightweight container and runs each test independently, eliminating confusing test errors caused by inter-test dependencies or by hidden test-environment dependencies.
+Maelstrom runs every test hermetically in its own lightweight container and runs each test independently, eliminating confusing test errors caused by inter-test or test-environment dependencies.
 * It's scalable.
 Add more worker machines to linearly improve test throughput.
 * It works everywhere.
 Maelstrom workers are rootless containers so you can run them securely, anywhere.
 * It's clean.
 Maelstrom has a home-grown container implementation (not relying on docker or RunC), optimized to be low-overhead and start quickly.